-- 1. evidential significance of the defendant's lies and directions that should be given to the jury - 2. inferences from the defendant's failure to mention facts when questioned - 3. inferences from the defendant's failure to account for objects, substances and marks and from the defendant's failure to account for his presence at the scene of a crime - 4. inferences from the defendant's failure to testify in his own defence during the trial, including the advice that should be given to a defendant about this issue - 1.
-Examinable material on evidential significance of the defendant's lies and directions that should be given to the jury will consist of Lucas directions, cases where a Lucas direction is required, and situations where a Lucas direction is unnecessary.
-The relevant material is addressed in paragraphs F1.25-1.26 of Blackstone's Criminal Practice 2021. - 2.
-Examinable material on inferences from the defendant's failure to mention facts when questioned will consist of the right to silence, adverse inferences under section 34 of the Criminal Justice and Public Order Act 1994 from failure to mention facts later relied on in court, facts relied on, prepared statements, caution, legal advice to remain silent, waiver of privilege, and directions as to permissible inferences.
-The relevant material is addressed in the first sub-paragraph of F20.1, F20.1, F20.2, F20.3-20.6, the first sub-paragraph of F20.7, F20.8, the first sub-paragraph of F20.10, F20.11, F20.13-20.14, F20.17-20.20, F20.23 and F20.25-20.26 of Blackstone's Criminal Practice 2021. - 3.
-Examinable material on inferences from the defendant's failure to account for objects, substances and marks and from the defendant's failure to account for his presence at the scene of a crime will consist of adverse inferences under sections 36 and 37 of the Criminal Justice and Public Order Act 1994, and the conditions to be satisfied.
-The relevant material is addressed in paragraphs F20.34 and F20.36-20.39 of Blackstone's Criminal Practice 2021. - 4.
-Examinable material on inferences from the defendant's failure to testify in his own defence during the trial, including the advice that should be given to a defendant about this issue will consist of inferences under section 35 of the Criminal Justice and Public Order Act 1994, and proper inferences of guilt.
-The relevant material is addressed in paragraphs F20.41-20.43 and F20.45-20.52 of Blackstone's Criminal Practice 2021.
+- 1. evidential significance of the defendant's lies and directions that should be given to the jury - 2. inferences from the defendant's failure to mention facts when questioned - 3. inferences from the defendant's failure to account for objects, substances and marks and from the defendant's failure to account for their presence at the scene of a crime - 4. inferences from the defendant's failure to testify in their own defence during the trial, including the advice that should be given to a defendant about this issue - Examinable material on evidential significance of the defendant's lies and directions that should be given to the jury will consist of Lucas directions, cases where a Lucas direction is required, and situations where a Lucas direction is unnecessary.
+The relevant material is addressed in paragraphs F1.25-1.26 of Blackstone's Criminal Practice 20222023. - 2.
+Examinable material on inferences from the defendant's failure to mention facts when questioned will consist of the right to silence, adverse inferences under section 34 of the Criminal Justice and Public Order Act 1994 from failure to reveal facts afterwards relied upon in court, no conviction wholly or mainly on silence, facts relied on, prepared statements, caution or charge, facts which should have been mentioned, legal advice to remain silent, waiver of privilege and statements, direction as to permissible inferences, and relationship with Lucas direction on lies.
+The relevant material is addressed in the first sub-paragraph of F20.1, F20.2, F20.3-20.6, the first sub-paragraph of F20.7, F20.8, the first sub-paragraph of F20.10, F20.11, F20.13-20.14, F20.17-20.20, F20.23 and F20.25-20.26 of Blackstone's Criminal Practice 20222023. - 3.
+Examinable material on inferences from the defendant's failure to account for objects, substances and marks and from the defendant's failure to account for their presence at the scene of a crime will consist of adverse inferences under sections 36 and 37 of the Criminal Justice and Public Order Act 1994, and the conditions to be satisfied.
+The relevant material is addressed in paragraphs F20.34 and F20.36-20.39 of Blackstone's Criminal Practice 20222023. - 4.
+Examinable material on inferences from the defendant's failure to testify in their own defence during the trial, including the advice that should be given to a defendant about this issue will consist of inferences under section 35 of the Criminal Justice and Public Order Act 1994, and proper inferences of guilt.
+The relevant material is addressed in paragraphs F20.41-20.43 and F20.45-20.52 of Blackstone's Criminal Practice 20222023.